Modern slavery statement for financial year 31st August 2025

 aforementioned companies or in any part of our business.

-During the course of the financial year, we will revise our policies with these companies so it
+During the course of the next financial year, we will continue to revise our policies with these

-reflects our commitment to acting ethically and with integrity in all our business relationshipsand to implementing and enforcing effective systems and controls to ensure slavery and
+companies, so it reflects our commitment to acting ethically and with integrity in all our

-Our terms and conditions of trade will be modified and reissued to include a general
+Our terms and conditions of trade have been modified to include a general “compliance with

 Where appropriate, company audits will be conducted.